 Those who collect points in “Fortune Park” will recognize that the metaverse is not just a trendy concept discussed by tech analysts but an immersive, easy-to-access platform that can bring real-life benefits.
 While Alibaba’s previous metaverse retail events, such as the 618 and Double 11 shopping festivals, mainly feature luxury and high-end consumer brands and target millennial and Gen-Z consumers, elder consumers shopping for affordable CNY goods can also be introduced to the metaverse.

-In Alibaba’s metaverse, some of these traditions are digitally preserved, while interactions such as visiting the virtual “Fortune Park” and collecting rewards could become new CNY practices for digitally savvy Chinese consumers.
+In this metaverse, some of these traditions are digitally preserved, while interactions such as visiting the virtual “Fortune Park” and collecting rewards could become new CNY practices for digitally savvy Chinese consumers.

 Other Chinese tech giants, such as Baidu and Kuaishou, have made collecting fortune cards a must-have feature for their CNY promotions.
-With its CNY metaverse platforms, Alibaba might just have announced that the phygital era of CNY celebration has arrived.
+With its CNY metaverse platforms, Ant Group and by extension Alibaba might just have announced that the phygital era of CNY celebration has arrived.